 If it’s still under warranty, contact your OEM.
 If it is out of warranty, contact an independent industrial electronic repair center.
 They should offer free evaluations for your VFD and a free quote for repairs.
 They should also provide repair reports and a good warranty of at least one year that covers both parts and labor.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for drives of all types including vf drive repairs, servo motors, encoders, printed circuit boards, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for drives of all types including vf drive repairs, servo motors, encoders, printed circuit boards, monitors and touchscreens, PLCs, test equipment, and much more.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 Two Year Warranties on most repairs.
 Rush Service available.
 You can reach them by calling 800-605-6419.